 I'm glad that Kitty is doing much better and back to his old furry self again.
 The original description of the problem and my response are below:

-One of our readers, Catherine, needs some help.
+One of our readers, Catherine, needs some help with what appears to be a behavioral problem.
 Her father's 10 year old male cat is not himself.
 The veterinarian has examined him and can find nothing wrong.